19 Meghalaya Travel Tips That'll Save You From the Rookie Mistakes

 1. Fly to Guwahati, Not Shillong

-Shillong Airport (SHL) has extremely limited flights — basically Kolkata only, and not daily.
-Guwahati Airport (GAU) has flights from Delhi, Mumbai, Kolkata, and Bangalore.
+Shillong Airport (SHL) runs extremely limited flights — basically Kolkata only, and not daily.
+Guwahati Airport (GAU) connects to Delhi, Mumbai, Kolkata, and Bangalore.
 From Guwahati, shared taxis to Shillong take 2.5-3 hours and cost 300-400 INR per seat, or 2,500 INR for the full car.

-MSRTC buses are cheaper (150-250 INR) but slower and less comfortable.
+MSRTC buses run cheaper (150-250 INR) but slower and less comfortable.
 The road is good but winding.
-Motion sickness medication isn't a bad idea.
+Pack motion sickness medication — you'll be glad you did.

 2. No Special Permits Needed

-Unlike Arunachal Pradesh, Nagaland, or Mizoram, Meghalaya doesn't require an Inner Line Permit or Restricted Area Permit for foreign nationals.
-Standard Indian e-Tourist Visa is sufficient.
-Just carry your passport near the Bangladesh border (Dawki area) — checkpoints exist.
+Unlike Arunachal Pradesh, Nagaland, or Mizoram, Meghalaya requires no Inner Line Permit or Restricted Area Permit for foreign nationals.
+A standard Indian e-Tourist Visa is sufficient.
+Just keep your passport handy near the Bangladesh border (Dawki area) — checkpoints exist.

 3. Book Your Car in Shillong, Not Online

-Hotel owners in Shillong know the best drivers.
+Hotel owners in Shillong know the best drivers, full stop.
 A car with driver costs 2,500-3,500 INR/day, and the local drivers know these roads intimately.
-The roads to Cherrapunji, Dawki, and Nongriat are narrow, winding, and occasionally terrifying — only experienced local drivers should navigate them.
+The routes to Cherrapunji, Dawki, and Nongriat are narrow, winding, and occasionally heart-stopping — this is terrain for experienced local drivers only.

 Money